 Useful again and again.
 This time I’ve combed through these volumes reading all I could find on the diaconate and almsgiving.
 Reading these confessions one after another reveals surprising insights.
+At wtsbooks.

 Anon.
-1641.
-Reasons Why the Hierarchy or Governement of the Chvrch by Arch-Bishops, Lord Bishops, Deanes, Arch-Deacons, Chancellor’s and their Officers, exercising Sole or Superior Authoritie in Ordination and Jursidations may and ought to be Removed.*
+1641. *Reasons Why the Hierarchy or Governement of the Chvrch by Arch-Bishops, Lord Bishops, Deanes, Arch-Deacons, Chancellor’s and their Officers, exercising Sole or Superior Authoritie in Ordination and Jursidations may and ought to be Removed.*

 James M. Wilson.
 1869.
 The Deacon: An Inquiry into the Nature, Duties and Exercise of the Office of the Deacon, in the Christian Church.
 2nd Edition.
 Philadelphia: William S. Young.

-Keller, Timothy J. 1997.
+Timothy J. Keller.
+1997.
 Ministries of Mercy: The Call of the Jericho Road, 2nd Edition.
 P & R Publishing.

 Easy to read, to the point, and very helpful.
 This is my third time reading it; I’m pretty close to having it internalized.
 At Amazon

 This essay explains what it means to do good work as a sociologist, but it applies well to anyone engaged in “knowledge work,” as it is called today.
 It is brilliant and full of good advice.
 Older books on pastoral theology have sections that sound very similar to this essay.
-I came across it when learning about the zettelkasten method of note taking, which I’m going to try and employ using the Notebooks App.
+I came across it when learning about the zettelkasten method of note taking.
+Online here.